 - The G-Suite email addresses of the class teacher(s).

-Note: For more about setting up and formatting class data, please see the Hapara Data Loader User Guide.
+Note: For more about setting up and formatting class data, please see the Hāpara Data Loader User Guide.

-Where to from here?
+Where do I go from here?

-What about Students?
+What about students?

 To learn more about students in Hāpara, please read this article.